mike-north/typescript-courses/packages/website/content/blog/fundamentals-v3/16-type-param-scopes-and-constraints/index.md

 ```

 The same design principles that you use for deciding whether values belong as
-class fields vs. arguments passed to members should serve you well here.
+**class fields vs. arguments** passed to members should serve you well here.

 Remember, this is not exactly an _independent decision_ to make, as
 types belong to the same scope as values they describe.

 ## Best Practices

-**Use each type parameter _at least twice_**.
-Any less and you might be convenience casting
+- **Use each type parameter _at least twice_**.
+Any less and you might be casting with the `as` keyword.
+Let's take a look at this example:

 ```ts twoslash
 function returnAsString<T>(arg: any): T {